LetMeR00t/pyCheckpoint-API/docsrc/index.rst

 pyCheckpoint-API is an SDK that provides a uniform and easy-to-use interface for each of the Checkpoint Firewall product API versions.

-This SDK is not affiliated with, nor supported by Checkpoint in any way.
+.. warning:: This SDK is not affiliated with, nor supported by Checkpoint in any way.

 Overview
 --------------